-Everyone knows someone who makes the best (insert recipe here).
-For me, my Grandpa makes the best tomato salad.
-His ingredients are simple- juicy, sun ripened tomatoes, shaved onions and celery, oregano, olive oil and salt.
+Everyone knows someone who makes the best (insert recipe here…) For me, my Grandpa makes the best tomato salad.
+His ingredients are simple- juicy sun-ripened tomatoes, shaved onions & celery, oregano, olive oil and salt.

 I thought about updating his tomato salad (because that’s what us young people do) and quickly realized what a horrible idea that was.
 You don’t mess with a 90 year old man’s recipe!
 An Italian man’s recipe no less.
 It’s perfectly delicious the way it is.
-So we leave it alone.
+So I left it alone.

 Grandpa will tell you 2 things:

 1.)
 Chill your salad for at least an hour.
 The juices from the tomatoes will mix with the salt and olive oil to make the most amazing juice.

 2.)
 To eat this properly, you will need good bread.
 Lots of it.

 Grandpa’s tomato salad is the best not only for its simplicity, but because he makes it.
 Somehow it always tastes better that way.
 Here’s to you Gramps…